GoLearnToCode/kiei924-fall16/weeks/7/reading.md

 ## Firebase Database Setup

 1. In the Firebase console, under "Database", select the tab that says "Rules"
-2. Change the part that reads `auth != null` to `true` and hit "Publish".
+2. Change the part that reads `"auth != null"` to `true` and hit "Publish".
 The finished rules should look like this:

 ```
 {
   "rules": {
-    ".read": "auth != null",
+    ".read": true,
-    ".write": "auth != null"
+    ".write": true"
   }
 }
 ```